Skip to main content

 Programs Offered

 M.S. in Computer Science, M.S. in Information Systems with sequences in: Geographic Information Systems, Internet Application Development, Network and Security Management, and Systems Development.
-Graduate certificates are offered in: Data Science, Computer Science, Information Assurance and Security, Internet Application Development, Network and Telecommunications Management, and Systems Analyst.
+Graduate certificates are offered in: Data Science: Computer Science, Information Assurance and Security, Internet Application Development, Network and Telecommunications Management, and Systems Analyst.

 Course Finder